Menu

 Please see full Prescribing Information, including BOXED WARNING and Medication Guide.

-• XELJANZ®/XELJANZ® XR (tofacitinib) is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response or intolerance to one or more TNF blockers.
+XELJANZ and XELJANZ XR (tofacitinib) are indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response or intolerance to one or more TNF blockers.